nazinamari/campers/README.md

 - **React DatePicker**: For selecting dates.
 - **Axios**: For making HTTP requests.
 - **Swiper**: For creating sliders.
-- **Local Storage**: To store data, such as favorite campers, in the user's browser, even after page reloads.
+- **Local Storage**: To store data, such as favorite campers, in the user's browser, even after the page reloads.
 - **Responsive Design**: For flexible display across different devices and screen sizes.

 ### Key Features